Malaysian University English Test: Locations and test dates

 The MUET test centres are largely in public secondary schools that offer Form Six, matriculation colleges, certain universities, as well as certain private and semi-private colleges.

 Listening, Reading and Writing components are usually tested on the same day, normally the second or the fourth Saturday of the month.
-The Speaking component is held on separate days, usually before the written tests.
+The Speaking component is held on separate day, usually before the written test.

+University Entry English Requirement

+STPM, Matriculation or Diploma students applying for admission to pursue a first degree at a local higher education institution must show evidence that they have taken the MUET test.